Oral Appliance Therapy: Just as Effective as CPAP

 It’s never been easier to treat sleep apnea on the go.
 An oral appliance is extra convenient to travel with.
 Simply put it in its case and take it with you.
 Don’t worry about dealing with a huge machine, outlets, hoses, and a mask.

 Ready to treat your sleep apnea or snoring with oral appliance therapy in St. Louis?
 With so many benefits of oral appliance therapy, it’s a no brainer to give it a try.
-Please call (314) 678-7876 today for an appointment with sleep dentist Dr. Chris Hill.
+Please call (314) 678-7876 today for an appointment with sleep dentist Dr. Chris Hill in Richmond Heights, MO.

 Treating sleep apnea has never been easier with oral appliance therapy.
 Visit Smile On Dental Studio for sleep apnea treatment.
 End your snoring for good and finally wake up feeling rested.